 The report highlighted the effect of the Internet as a ‘giant amplifier’ for the sale of counterfeit goods, giving almost a direct line between producers and consumers - with no filter.

 But, in some cases fast fashion and counterfeits are able to bring luxury brands to the masses.
 Having lots of money doesn’t necessarily mean having great style, or taste – and for that trendy broke fashion student, their bootleg Gucci t-shirt fulfills that same need, without the impossible price tag.
 In some ways, it’s does a job that the genuine design can’t.

 And, the big brands are catching on.
 Gucci started to play into the counterfeit trend, making bags that say “Gucci REAL”, and designer Alexander Wang cheekily referenced his legal win against counterfeiters.
 After successfully suing 45 defendants selling fake Wang products in 2016, he was awarded $90 million, and decorating his fashion week after party venue with the words, “Stop leaking my shit”.

-While the mechanics of the fast fashion industry has its positives in the eyes of consumers, it can be damaging to the designers, facilitating a culture of copycatting.
+While the mechanics of the fast fashion industry has its positives in the eyes of consumers, it’s evidently damaging to designers, facilitating a culture of copycatting.